magdyamr542/ssh-tunnel-manager/README.md

 ## SSH tunnel manager
-Save SSH tunnel configurations and start a tunnel using one of the saved configurations.
+Save SSH tunnel configurations and start a tunnel with port forwarding using one of the saved configurations.

 ## Features
 - Save an SSH tunnel configuration with a description